JonathanWolfe/jonathanwolfe.github.io/readme.md

 ## Interests

 * Computer Programming (Video Game Programming, IDE / Text Editors, UI Programming Languages/Libraries)
-* Video Games (JRPGs, League of Legends)
+* Video Games (JRPGs, City building sims, League of Legends)
 * Trivia (How It&#x27;s Made, How Do They Do It, Unwrapped)
 * Reading / Writing (Manga, High Fantasy Novels, Sci-fi thrillers, Techno Dystopia/Utopia Thrillers)

 ## References

+> Jon is a talented software engineer with a strong vision for how to design and implement pragmatic solutions to complex product goals.
+He is a strong advocate for well-organized and clean code, and supports his peers in meeting those standards.
+I appreciate the time time we spent working together and would be happy to work with him again in the future. -- <cite>Heath Morrison - CTO - Doxy.me</cite>

 > Jon is a highly skilled developer with a unique capacity to cut through noise and identify an optimal path to a technical solution.
 He is consistent in his output, and can be relied upon to produce at a steady, predictable pace.
 This is in regards to not only his work ethic, but also his ability to move through previously un-encountered technical challenges.
 Give Jon a codebase in which he has not previously worked, and he will sort it out and be producing with it in very short order.
-He is very aware of current and emerging technologies, but applies them to solutions in a sensible manner (rather than using personal interest as a primary motivator). -- <cite>Nick Hendricks - PigKnows</cite>
+He is very aware of current and emerging technologies, but applies them to solutions in a sensible manner (rather than using personal interest as a primary motivator). -- <cite>Nick Hendricks - System Administrator - PigKnows</cite>
->

 > Jon is one of the best developers I had pleasure to work with.
 He is passionate about what he is doing and never cuts corners.
 Never afraid to raise his concerns and propose the best solution for given problem.
-I have learned a lot from him and think he is going to be a great addition to any team. -- <cite>Yury Katko - Siemens</cite>
+I have learned a lot from him and think he is going to be a great addition to any team. -- <cite>Yury Katko - Advanced Software Engineer - Siemens</cite>
->

 > It’s rare that you come across standout talent and mind like Jon&#x27;s.
 I hired Jon as a front end web developer and he is quite skilled in this area.
 Jon always has a handle on the latest available technologies and tools and went beyond his role as developer to also help out other team members with other aspects of our tech stack outside the front end web application development arena.
 He is also masterful with git version control tools, which helped a lot as our project was ramping up and we were creating the internal tools and processes to get things done.
 Jon is punctual and reliable too.
-Jon would be good on any web app team. -- <cite>Corky Kaericher - Socialtopias</cite>
+Jon would be good on any web app team. -- <cite>Corky Kaericher - CTO - Socialtopias</cite>

->
-> A wonderful and talented developer. -- <cite>Bill McCowen - The Idea People</cite>
+> A wonderful and talented developer. -- <cite>Bill McCowen - Owner - The Idea People</cite>
->

 > Every bit the developer he claimed to be and then some. -- <cite>Sara Garces Roselli - Mythic</cite>